eastcoastninja/web-dev-notes/NPM/NPM-Overview.md

 1. HTML + CSS + JavaScript (Must have one or can have multiple)
 2. Github Repo + Git (Have project on github with source control)
 3. Package.json file (Manage packages (NPM) other things that people have written with package.json)

+Installing with -g means globally you can run it in the terminal Installing with -l mean locally giving you new options in the js file

+npm init creates json file
+if we add local packages to our projects they are added to the json dependencies(packages our websites need to work) all of these packages live in the node modules folder

+Things to consider:
+Access with the team
+	How much weight is added to a package? is it worth it?
+	is the code well written?
+	is there a good community behind it? does it save time?

+Dependencies
+	our projects depend on these packages
+	a certain version must be located within the node modules folder must match the json dependencies section
+	adds an extra layer of complexity

+json
+	serves as a great resource for what packages our websites depend on

+	"lodash": "^4.17.10" Semantic Versioning (semver) goes
+	# right to left (major release, minor release, patch release)

+do not post node modules folder to github only the package .json which includes the information need to install them with the command npm install

+dev dependency are packages that are only needed for development and testing it will never be shipped to a website where an end user would ever see

+npm scripts allow you to do commands from the package.json file scripts": {
+    "build": "browserify script.js > bundle.js && live-server"
+  }